Astra 1P: Broadcasting reach

 In addition, Astra 19.2° East is the home of the ASTRA 1 Sports satellite distribution platform delivering sports coverage, major events and significant breaking news to millions of TV households in Europe, the Middle East and North Africa.

 History

 In November 2021, SES ordered two replacement satellites from Thales Alenia Space, a joint venture between Thales (67%) and Leonardo (33%).
 Astra 1P and Astra 1Q were to be launched in 2024 to the 19.2°E orbital slot to take over from the Astra 1KR, Astra 1L, Astra 1M, and Astra 1N satellites positioned there (all launched 10–15 years previously, with the older two at the end of their planned life).
-The new satellites would provide provide direct-to-home broadcast TV to Europe (especially Germany, France and Spain) and high-throughput data traffic well into the 2040s.
+The new satellites would provide direct-to-home broadcast TV to Europe (especially Germany, France and Spain) and high-throughput data traffic well into the 2040s.